AndreaNardinocchi/placemark/README.md

 ```

-As the categoryId, and placemark are passed along as parameters, a new object nePlacemark is created, and save din the MongoDB store, and it will return a new placemark 'id'.
-The same type of logic will apply to the other placemarks stote (json and mem).
+As the categoryId, and placemark are passed along as parameters, a new object 'newPlacemark' is created, and saved in the MongoDB store, and it will return a new placemark 'id'.
+The same type of logic will apply to the other placemarks stores (json and mem).

 The **list-placemarks.hbs** is the the file that determines the layout of the placemarks, and it is made of a Bulma card.
 It also iterates the placemarks array via the '#each' helper in order to show all placemarks on the category page.

-These are the routes to delete a placemark:
+These are the routes to add and view placemarks:

 ```
-{ method: "POST", path: "/category/{categoryid}/deleteplacemark/{id}", config: categoryController.deletePlacemark },
+{ method: "GET", path: "/category/{id}", config: categoryController.index },
-  { method: "GET", path: "/category/{id}/deleteplacemark/{placemarkid}", config: categoryController.deletePlacemark },
+  { method: "POST", path: "/category/{id}/addplacemark", config: categoryController.addPlacemark },

 ```

-Right into the footer of the placemark card, two icons will enable the user to update or delete the placemark:
+Right down into the footer of the placemark card, two icons will enable the user to update or delete the placemark:

 ![alt text](image-15.png)